ShrimpingIt/website_text/src/content/project/blink/build.md

 <!-- How far does it slide in, for every component ? -->

-##10 kiloOhm ‘pull-up’ resistor
+##10 kiloOhm pull-up resistor

 ![10kOhm resistor][step03]

-Look for a brown cylinder with a wire at each end, with stripes of Brown, Black and Orange.
-Resistors have no orientation, so you can't wire them backwards.
+Look for a cylinder with Brown, Black and Orange stripes.
+Resistors have no orientation.
+You can't wire them backwards.

-This will be used as a pull-up resistor.
-A positive voltage, usually 5V, ‘pulls up’ the reboot pin (Pin 1) through this resistor.
-The ATMEGA will keep running so long as it gets a high voltage on this pin.
-When reprogramming, the brown wire is briefly connected directly to 0V, (a stronger signal than the flow from 5V limited by the resistor).
-Pin 1 therefore gets pulled to 0V which causes the chip to reboot.
-After rebooting the ATMEGA listens for a new program sent over the orange wire.
-If nothing is sent, it runs the last program.
+The ATMEGA keeps running as long as Pin 1 senses 5 volts.
+This resistor will be connected to the 5 volt power supply, weakly 'pulling up' Pin 1 to 5 volts.
+Later, when we connect Pin 1 to 0V without a resistor, (a strong signal) the chip will reboot.
+On reboot it listens for a new program being uploaded over the orange wire (on power-up if nothing new is sent, it runs the last program sent).

-The colored stripes are decoded just like the '104' capacitor earlier, but colors are used instead of digits.
-Decoding the colors Brown=1, Black=0, Orange=3 gives us the number 103.
-That means the resistance in Ohms starts ‘10’ and continues with a further 3 zeroes - 10,000 Ohms or 10 kiloOhms.
+Decode the colored stripes like the '104' capacitor, but with colors instead of digits.
+Reading Brown=1, Black=0, Orange=3 gives us the number 103.
+The resistance in Ohms starts ‘10’ with 3 zeroes after - 10,000 Ohms or 10 kiloOhms.

 ***Attach the resistor with Brown, Black and Orange stripes between...***
 - ***row 9 on the breadboard (will be the positive power line, approx. 5 Volts)***